-Step 5: Organise your team.
-So now you have your team, gather them to organise what each person will help with or be responsible for.
+Step 4: Gather and organise your team.

+Now you have your team, gather them to organise what each person will help with or be responsible for.
+The fun of Give a Day is that it's for everyone and the more the merrier.
 Depending on your project there may be a lot of planning to do before the event to help it run smoothly on the day/s.
-Contact the necessary partners or where permission is required in plenty of time to allow for everything to be organised in time.
+Contact the necessary partners or where permission is required in plenty of time to allow for everything to be organised.

-Step 6: The Legal Bit.
+Step 5: The Legal Bit.

 We want everyone to have a fantastic time as they get involved in Give a Day so ensure that you have considered and obtained all the needed information on Health and Safety and Insurance to keep everyone as safe as you can.
-More information under 'the Legal Bit'
+More information under 'the Legal and safety bit' further down.

-Step 7: Encourage and Communicate constantly with your team and the site.
+Step 6: Encourage and Communicate constantly with your team and the site.
 This makes for a great running project.
 Where everyone benefits and enjoys it.

-Step 8: Make it happen.
+Step 7: Make it happen.

 This is the great part, where all that planning becomes action and we work together to do something wonderful with a great team of people, having fun, making a difference as the project takes place.

-Step 9: Pictures & Media Finally - why not take before and after pictures, so you can see your progress and the results of your generosity?
-Anytime you are using social media please use #giveadaycarlisle Send them to us so we can encourage others as they see what a generous city we live in.
+Step 8: Pictures & Media.

+Why not take before and after pictures, so you can see your progress and the results of your generosity?
+Anytime you are using social media please use #giveadaycarlisle to send them to us so we can encourage others as they see what a generous city we live in.
+If you'd like us to include your photos on the GAD social media feeds, please send them through to Soni Cox via Whatsapp.

 Make sure you ask each person's permission if you are taking photos and let them know that they could be used by Give A Day to the City for web and other publicity.
-Ensure that you have persmission from parents/carers before taking photographs of children under 18.
+Ensure that you have permission from parents/carers before taking photographs of children under 18.